 Best Team in Support of Student Learning Award

 This award recognises exceptional and/or innovative team work and collaboration in the delivery of learning and teaching.
 It is presented to a team who have made an exceptional, innovative or transformational contribution to the student experience in learning and teaching.

 In 2021, two teams stood out as having made an exceptional contribution.
 Our winners for 2021 are: Directors of Studies Team in the Department of Computer Science and the Directors of Studies Team in the Department of Education Find out more about how the teams have enhanced the student experience.

 This award is funded by the Alumni Fund.

 Director of Studies Award

 This award recognises the important role played by Directors of Studies in supporting learning and teaching, and their positive impact on the student experience.
 In 2021, two nominees stood out as having gone above and beyond the responsibilities of their role to create an exceptional environment for both students and staff.
 Our winners of the Director of Studies Award 2021 are Dr John Benardis (Department of Computer Science) and Dr Howard White (Department of Politics, Languages and International Studies).
 Find out more about their approach to teaching.

 Excellence in Doctoral Supervision Prize

 This prize is awarded to a supervisor or supervisory team who has demonstrated exceptional performance in doctoral supervision.
-This year's award was announced as part of the Doctoral Recognition Awards.
+This award is now part of the Doctoral Recognition Awards.